-Compilation scenario Inlining is one of the most important optimizations for several programming languages.
-It can have a substantial impact, but incorrectly inlining a method can have a detrimental effect.
-Figures 1(a) and 1(b) show the impact of enabling the existing inling heuristic in the Jikes RVM compiler across the standard SPECjvm98 suite of Java benchmarks for two different compilation scenarios 1, full optimization (Opt) and adaptive optimization (Adapt).
+Compilation scenario Figures 1(a) and 1(b) show the impact of enabling the existing inlining heuristic in the Jikes RVM compiler across the standard SPECjvm98 suite of Java benchmarks for two different compilation scenarios , full optimization (Opt) and adaptive optimization (Adapt).
 Opt always uses an aggressive optimization level when compiling and is therefore likely to take longer to compile but produces faster code.
 Adaptive compilation initially uses a fast non-optimizing compiler and dynamically recompiles with higher optimization levels if the method is a hot-spot.
-As compilation time is dynamic and part of the overall execution time, it attempts to strike a balance be-
+As compilation time is dynamic and part of the overall execution time, it attempts to strike a balance between compilation and running time to minimize overall or total execution time.

-$^{^1\}mathrm{We}$ will discuss the different compilation scenarios in more detail in Section 3.3
+&lt;sup>1 We will discuss the different compilation scenarios in more detail in Section 3.3